Jet Discrimination with Quantum Complete Graph Neural Network: Methodology

+Instead of initializing with a uniform state, the quantum state $\ket{w}$ can be initialized using \textbf{AMPLITUDE EMBEDDING}, where the information of the weights $w_i$ is embedded in the amplitude of $\ket{i}$.

-The vector $\ket{w}$ can be encoded through \textbf{AMPLITUDE EMBEDDING}\footnote{A brief introduction to amplitude encoding provided by PennyLane at \urlamplitude}.
-To generalize to \textit{directed} and \textit{weighted} graphs, we observe that any matrix can be decomposed into symmetric and skew-symmetric matrices.
-Since both matrices are normal, they are diagonalizable according to the spectral theorem.
-One can repeat the method above for each eigenbasis individually and multiply by a factor proportional to the corresponding eigenvalue.
-However, the additional computation cost from diagonalizing matrices and \textbf{AMPLITUDE EMBEDDING} might overshadow the speedup advantage.
-For practical usage, we only consider the application of QCGNN to \textit{undirected} and \textit{unweighted} graphs.
+To generalize to directed and weighted graphs, note that any matrix can be decomposed into symmetric and skew-symmetric matrices.
+Since both types are normal matrices, they are diagonalizable according to the spectral theorem.
+One can apply the method described above for each eigenbasis individually and multiply by a factor proportional to the corresponding eigenvalue.
+However, the additional computational cost associated with diagonalizing matrices and \textbf{AMPLITUDE EMBEDDING} might be substantial, potentially negating the advantages of QCGNN.

+For practical applications, we primarily consider the use of QCGNN for undirected, unweighted, and complete graphs.
+The added complexity of handling weighted, directed, and incomplete graphs may diminish the computational benefits of QCGNN, making it less feasible for real-world applications without further optimizations.